jaysylvester/citizen/README.md

         },
         include: {
           _head: {
+            // If only the controller is specified, the default action handler() is
-            // The default view is rendered if no view is specified
+            // called and the default view is rendered (_head.jade in this case).
             controller: '_head'
           },
           _header: {
             controller: '_header',
+            action: headerAction,
             view: headerView
           }
         }